 What is the difference between AHA and BHA exfoliants?

-Alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs) are chemical exfoliants which work to remove dead skin cells and unclog pores, revealing fresher skin cells for a more youthful look.
+Alpha-hydroxy acids (AHAs) and beta-hydroxy acids (BHAs) are chemical exfoliants.
+These work to remove dead skin cells and unclog pores, revealing fresher skin cells for a more youthful look.

 Here are Renee Lapino Skincare Clinic, we explain the differences between both AHA and BHA exfoliants…